 Hoping to rent a house or apartment on vacation?
-You’ve got plenty of options.
+You’ve got plenty of options—maybe too many.
 Travelers looking for the best vacation rental sites have to weed through big online travel agencies, small specialty sites, and everything in between.
 The process can be overwhelming.

 Many people aren’t aware that most of the best vacation rental websites are owned by a handful of large companies—so you could find yourself wasting time searching the same inventory on multiple sites.